JoffreyCesbron/one/README.md

 and transform the data to enrich the database already existing on the website.
 We cannot take and enrich the database directly as some attributes are not the same, it's structured differently, and also it can be written differently (not the same language, abbreviation, normalization etc...).
 The aim of the data-flow is to execute the transformation so that data are prepared, and we can do the matching with the database.
-Also we need to determine for every product if it is a new one, or existing one.
+Also, we need to determine for every product if it is a new one, or existing one.
 For a new one we add it to the database, for an existing one, we have to check if it can enrich the current database.